palantir/gradle-guide/guide/lifecycle-of-a-gradle-build.md

 [^1]: [Isolated projects](https://docs.gradle.org/current/userguide/isolated_projects.html) is an upcoming Gradle feature that will enable project configuration to run in parallel, provided a very strict series of are adhered to that limits projects reading other project's configuration.

 Tasks have input and output properties.
-At configuration time, these tasks are created and have their inputs and outputs configured (however, ideally these input and output properties are lazy and not yet calculated).
+At configuration time, these tasks are registered and have the configuration for their inputs and outputs properties set up.

 ## Task dependency graph calculation